Teacher/Coach

 -

-Or come in person in Washington DC!
+OR come in person in Washington DC!
 You can come to my place, or, for an added fee, I can come to yours.
 We can even meet somewhere in the middle and use a rented space.
 Whatever makes you the most comfortable.

 Fair warning, I do have a sweet crate-trained doggo :)